Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/GRAPHQL_DEBUG_MODE/recommendation.md

 1. **Disable Debug Mode in Production**: Ensure that GraphQL debug mode is disabled in production environments.
 Debug information should only be available in development and testing environments.

-2. **Use Environment-Specific Configuration**: Implement environment-specific configuration to ensure debug mode is automatically disabled in production deployments.

-3. **Implement Custom Error Handling**: Create a custom error handling mechanism that sanitizes error messages before sending them to clients in production.
+2. **Implement Custom Error Handling**: Create a custom error handling mechanism that sanitizes error messages before sending them to clients in production.
 This should remove any sensitive information while still providing useful feedback.

-4. **Use Error Masking**: Implement error masking to replace detailed error messages with generic ones in production environments.
+3. **Use Error Masking**: Implement error masking to replace detailed error messages with generic ones in production environments.

-5. **Implement Proper Logging**: Instead of relying on debug mode for error tracking, implement proper logging mechanisms that securely store detailed error information for later analysis.
+4. **Implement Proper Logging**: Instead of relying on debug mode for error tracking, implement proper logging mechanisms that securely store detailed error information for later analysis.

-6. **Regular Security Audits**: Conduct regular security audits to ensure that debug mode is not inadvertently enabled in production environments.

 Example of implementing custom error handling in Apollo Server: